GraphiteEditor/Graphite/node-graph/rfcs/attribute-model.md

 the feature gate while parsing the item, before attribute macros run.

-The rule behind all the lazy forms: kernels control whether, when, and (for sampled inputs) at which index their inputs are evaluated, but never how the records move.
+The rule behind all the lazy forms: kernels control whether, when, and at which index their inputs are evaluated, but never how the records move.
 Attributes travel inside record values or through generated machinery, so kernel-controlled evaluation cannot misalign them, and domain declarations stay with the extent system.